-As a result, the Everglades is now less than half its original size.
-1,800 miles of canals and dams break it up, with water control points and pump stations diverting the natural flow of water to coastal towns and cities.
-Water must be released to estuaries to prevent flooding and Florida finds itself in a situation where there is often too much water in the wet years, and not enough in the dry.
+Development – As the twentieth century dawned, early conservationists saw the dredging of the Everglades as the smart, progressive thing to do.
+Though the urban development better accommodated the growing population, it left the Everglades less than half its original size.
+1,800 miles of canals and dams currently break up the natural system, with water control points and pump stations diverting the natural flow of water to coastal towns and cities.
+Water must be released to estuaries to prevent flooding and Florida finds itself in a situation where there is often too much water in the wet years, and not enough in the dry ones.

 Nutrient Pollution – With the development of South Florida came the establishment of agricultural lands.
 Sixty years ago, demographers predicted South Florida’s population would reach two million people by the 21st century.
 It’s already at eight million and expected to double in the next 50 years.
 Thus, fertilizers used in agricultural areas north and south of Lake Okeechobee made their way into the heart of the Everglades, through the estuaries stretching east and west, and into Florida’s iconic beaches.